veekaybee/veekaybee.github.io/content/blog/2023-07-18-what-we-are-not-talking-about.md

 creator = '@vboykis'
 date = '2023-06-29'
 site = '@vboykis'
-title = 'What we don\'t talk about when we talk about building AI apps' description = 'Deep learning and LLMs are messy'
+title = "What we don't talk about when we talk about building AI apps" description = 'Deep learning and LLMs are messy'
 +++